 The important thing to note here is that the market capitalization of a company keeps changing with the fluctuation in the share price.
 This means that the market cap of the company increases and decreases with the rise and fall of the stock price.

 Where to find Market Cap information?

-Determining the value of a company the students or entry investors can find the detail information regarding the current share price of a company, shares outstanding, enterprise value etc on various websites such as Yahoo!
-Finance, Google Finance, Bloomberg and many others websites.
+Determining the value of a company, the students or entry investors can find detail information regarding the current share price of a company, shares outstanding, enterprise value, etc. on various websites such as Yahoo!
+Finance, Google Finance, Bloomberg, and many other websites.
 One can search the company by filling the company’s name or ticker in the search engine to get the information.

-You can also consider taking access to Ycharts for the same.
+You can also consider making access to Ycharts for the same.

 The investors should not be carried away with the price per share because it is one of the common misconceptions regarding a good indicator of the size of a company.

 For instance, if a company ABC has 7.78 billion shares outstanding and the current market price of its stock is $80 per share, it will have a market capitalization of $622.4 billion.
 That is to say, the market cap of company ABC is higher by $29.7 billion as compared to Apple’s market cap of $592.7 billion.